munlightshadow/xo/README.md

 XO is the implementation of tic-tac-toe in a large field.
 The application implements authorization based on OAuth2, as well as the ability multi-rooms.
 Based on this implementation, you can easily create any other game in which there are rooms with any number of players in it.

-The application is deployed here: xo.munlightshadow.ru
+The application is deployed here: <a href="http://xo.munlightshadow.ru">xo.munlightshadow.ru</a>

 The application is divided into 2 parts: server and client.